 Although the species has been seen infrequently at other sites in Colombia, the Alliance for Zero Extinction has recognized the Serrania de las Quinchas as the portion of the Magdalena Valley most critical for the continued survival of the curassow, because it appears to be home to the species’ last viable population.

-This bird forages on the forest floor for fruit, seeds, and small invertebrates.
-It roosts in trees for protection; these roost sites are near feeding areas and are often used for several days running.
+The Blue-billed Curassow spends most of its time on the forest floor, where it forages for fruit, seeds, and small invertebrates.
+It roosts in trees; these roost sites are usually near feeding areas, and are often used for several consecutive days.

 Ensuring survival of the species is an ABC priority.
 In 2004, ABC and Colombian partner Fundación ProAves established the El Paujíl Reserve in the Magdalena Valley to protect the curassow.
 In 2010, the reserve was expanded and now protects over 14,830 acres of lowland forest for this and other endangered residents such as White-mantled Barbet, plus wintering migrants such as the Cerulean Warbler and Canada Warbler.

 Blue-billed Curassows have become habituated to visiting a feeding station at the reserve, making it easier to see this usually-skittish species than ever before.